gpaterno/ansible_openstack/README.md

 and to set role(s) to given servers.
 These roles turns into group when passed to ansible.

-The script is passed via -i <script name> to ansible-playbook.
+The script is passed via "-i" to ansible-playbook.
 Ansible
 Example:
 ansible -i ./openstack_inventory.py all -m ping